 History & Accomplishments

-Together, the Conservancy and the National Park Service co-manage the third-largest national park volunteer program in the country.
-Through Days of Service, Alternative Spring Break, and other trail-specific volunteer programs, our volunteers help ensure that you can continue to enjoy all 104 miles of trails in your national park.
+Together, the Conservancy and the National Park Service co-manage one of the largest national park volunteer programs in the country.
+Through Days of Service, Alternative Spring Break, and more, park volunteers help ensure that you can continue to enjoy all 104 miles of trails in your national park.

-Getting to trails that need repair can sometimes be tricky—and hauling the necessary equipment to make those repairs is even trickier.
-Thanks to funds generated by the TRAILS FOREVER Legacy Fund, however, the National Park Service was able to purchase a trailer in 2013 to haul tools and equipment to project locations along the trails.
-As of the spring of 2014, the trailer is now in service and will continue to help both staff and volunteers reach the far-flung places of the national park for important trail maintenance.
+Mobile Tool Shed: Getting to trails that need repair can sometimes be tricky—and hauling the necessary equipment to make those repairs is even trickier.
+Thanks to funds generated by the TRAILS FOREVER Legacy Fund, however, the National Park Service was able to purchase a trailer to haul tools and equipment to project locations along the trails.
+This "mobile tool shed" helps staff and volunteers reach the far-flung places of the national park for important trail maintenance.

-This summer, nearly 700 people attended Elevation and Topography, raising nearly $120,000 for the park’s trails.
+In 2016, 900 people attended Elevation and Topography to raise over $100,000 for the park’s trails.
 On both evenings, guests enjoyed a unique experience in the national park while enjoying gourmet food, camaraderie, hiking, music, and campfires.
 All proceeds from the events were allocated to TRAILS FOREVER.

-Unlike many fundraisers, there was no fundraising at the events themselves.
-Instead, donations came primarily from ticket sales and corporate sponsorships, so guests could simply enjoy the experience of an evening in the national park, with fantastic food and drink—all for a great cause.
+From hiking around the Ledges Trail to marshmallows around the campfire, guests enjoyed the experience of an evening in the national park, with fantastic food and drink—all for a great cause.

-Even with all these accomplishments, there is still work to be done.
+Even with all these successes, there is still work to be done.
 Learn how you can support CVNP trails >